zarthur/CSCC-Fundamentals-Android-Notes/week_13/readme.md

 so the `amount <= balance` condition is true in both threads and both threads decrease the balance below the available amount.
 This is an example of a race condition.
-A **race condition** is a scenario in which multiple threads are accessing data and the final result is dependent only on the timing of how the threads are executed.
+A **race condition** is a scenario in which multiple threads are accessing data and the final result is dependent on the timing of how the threads are executed.
 The race condition exists in this example because checking the account balance and decreasing it are not atomic.
 An *atomic operation* is an operation that appears to the system to occur